alvr-org/ALVR/README.md

 - Floorlevel: Use the SteamVR room setup to calibrate the room as standing only.
 Put your Quest on the ground while calibrating.
 Make sure that the stream is still working by covering the light sensor of the quest.
 Enter a height of 0 into the room setup.
 Now you can press and hold the oculus key on the right controller to recenter SteamVR and fix the floor height at any time.
-- To reset ALVR, delete the files `session.json` and `settings.json` from the installation folder.
+- To reset ALVR, delete the file `session.json` from the installation folder.
 - Please check the [Troubleshooting](https://github.com/polygraphene/ALVR/wiki/Troubleshooting) page on the original repository.
 - You can find some setup advice [here](https://github.com/JackD83/ALVR/wiki/Setup-advice).